whatyouhide/training_otp_in_elixir/README.md

     implemented as GenServers: the last step here is rewriting them as state machines by using `gen_statem`.

+Then, there is some content that fits outside of our schedule and is provided as additional resources to attendees:

+  * `handrolled_genserver` - contains a hand-rolled and
+    significantly-but-not-unbelievably simplified version of how the `GenServer` behaviour is implemented under the hood (in Erlang/OTP).
+Also contains a "stack" process (that you can push to and pop from) implemented on top of the hand-rolled GenServer-like behaviour.

 ## Branches

 The `main` branch contains the code we'll work on.
 It's mostly skeletons of